springtimesoft/raygun_magento2/Readme.md

 # Raygun Error Tracking

-The Official Raygun error reporting and tracking tool, allowing you to be aware of issues as they happen on your Magento 2 site.
+#####The Official Raygun error reporting and tracking tool for Magento 2

+Allowing you to be aware of issues as they happen on your Magento 2 site.

 * Immediate registry of errors allows you to fix bugs proactively